delphix/virtualization-sdk/docs/Best_Practices/Managing_Scripts_For_Remote_Execution.md

 # Managing Scripts for Remote Execution

-To execute a PowerShell or Bash script on a remote host, you must provide the script as a string to `run_powershell` or `run_bash`.
+To execute a PowerShell or Bash script or Expect script on a remote host, you must provide the script as a string to `run_powershell` or `run_bash` or `run_expect`.
 While you can keep these strings as literals in your Python code, best practice is to keep them as resource files in your source directory and access them with `pkgutil`.

 [pkgutil](https://docs.python.org/2/library/pkgutil.html) is part of the standard Python library.
 The method that is applicable to resources is [pkgutil.get_data](https://docs.python.org/2/library/pkgutil.html#pkgutil.get_data).